 Adjunct Professor Cyrus Mohebbi manages a team in the Morgan Stanley’s Global Wealth Management Group that develops quantitative models for pricing, originations, and risk management.
 Products include Bank Deposits, Mortgages, Portfolio and Tailor Lending accounts as well as a wide variety of fixed income and interest rate products such as Corporate and Municipal bonds, structured notes and Swaps.
 Cyrus is also an Adjunct Professor at Columbia University and New York University teaching Statistics, Corporate Finance and Structured Finance.
 Cyrus holds an MBA in Management and Accounting from LaSalle University, an MS in Business Statistics from Temple University, and an MA in Marketing, an MA, a Ph.D. in Statistics and Postdoctoral in Management from the Wharton School at the University of Pennsylvania.

-The dates for the 2014 summer session are June 2nd to July 24th.
-You are welcome to review the proposed 2014 Class Schedule.
-This is not finalized and subject to change.
+The tentative dates for the 2015 summer session are June 15th to July 24th.
+The proposed schedule may be viewed here.
+Please note, this is not finalized and subject to change.

 ADMISSION & REGISTRATION

 The Certificate Program is open to all students admitted to the J.D. program who have completed their first year of study, and all students admitted to the LL.M. program.
 Practicing lawyers may participate in the summer portion of the certificate; however, additional documents, law school transcripts, and an admissions review are required.